aws-samples/aws-serverless-workshops/MachineLearning/1_DataProcessing/README.md

         ```
 </p></details><br>

-This gives you:
+**:heavy_exclamation_mark: DO NOT move past this point until you see CREATE_COMPLETE as the status for your CloudFormation stack**

+After CloudFormation is done creating your infrastructure, you will have:
 * Lambda function skeletons
 * Dead Letter Queues (DLQ)
 * IAM permissions
 * CloudWatch dashboard

-While these are necessary, they're not the focus of this part of the lab.
+While these are necessary components of our data processing pipeline, they're not the focus of this part of the lab.
 This is why we're creating them in a CloudFormation template for you.

-**:heavy_exclamation_mark: DO NOT move past this point until you see CREATE_COMPLETE as the status for your CloudFormation stack**

 ### Step 4: Wire up the Lambda functions
-The previous step gave you the foundation for the Lambda functions that will either be triggered by S3 events or SQS queues.
-Now, you need to wire up the Lambda function to appropriate event sources and set the appropriate environment variables.
+The previous step gave you the foundation for the Lambda functions that will either be triggered by S3 events or our SQS queue.
+Now, you need to wire up the Lambda functions to appropriate event sources and set some environment variables.
 We're going to use values from scratchpad.txt, so have that handy.

-Expand each substep for detailed instructions.
+Expand each substep for detailed instructions, if needed.

 <details>
 <summary>1.
-Update OUTPUT_QUEUE environment variable for IngestUnicornRawDataFunction to your queue URL (in scratchpad.txt)</summary><p>
+Update the <code>OUTPUT_QUEUE</code> environment variable in <code>IngestUnicornRawDataFunction</code>.
+Set the value to your Queue URL (in scratchpad.txt).</summary><p>

 1. Open the [Lambda console](https://console.aws.amazon.com/lambda)
 1. Open the function containing `IngestUnicornRawDataFunction` in the name